shxdow/shxdow.github.io/about.md

 I'm an computer engineering undergraduate at the University of Bergamo.
 I'm interested in applied cryptography, reverse engineering, system internals, binary exploitation, mathematics and too many other things to list here.
+As you may have noticed by the lack of content, there are many more things I find more interesting than writing about them.
+Don't get me wrong, writing is a game of its own league, but I would be lying if I said its the most fun thing I can think of.
+Blog posts are likely to be the result of not finding information myself, or not finding it in a format that suits my taste.

+I'm currently open to interships.

 <div class="pagination">
   <!-- {% if site.author.email %} -->